Taxi (2004 film)

-Taxi is a 2004 action comedy film directed by Tim Story and starring Queen Latifah, Jimmy Fallon, Gisele Bündchen, Jennifer Esposito, and Ann-Margret.
+Taxi is a 2004 action comedy film directed by Tim Story and starring Queen Latifah, Shania Twain, Jimmy Fallon, Gisele Bündchen in her film debut, Jennifer Esposito, and Ann-Margret.
 An incompetent New York City police officer is banned from driving and comes to rely on a talented taxi driver to help him solve a series of bank robberies.
-The film is a remake of the 1998 French film of the same name and was panned by critics.
+The film is a remake of the 1998 French film of the same name.

+The film is set in New York City.
+In the film, a demoted police detective convinces a taxicab driver to help him track down a Brazilian gang of bank robbers, and to find out how the gang transports the stolen money.
+The detective is soon fired for insubordination, but the duo proceeds to confront the gang.

+The film was released by 20th Century Fox on October 6, 2004, in the United States.
+The film was panned by critics.